đź’°

 What Are SMC and PRAM/NVRAM?

-• SMC (System Management Controller) handles your Mac’s low-level functions: power management, thermal control, sleep behavior, battery charging, fans, and LED indicators.
+• SMC (System Management Controller) handles your low-level functions: power management, thermal control, sleep behavior, battery charging, fans, and LED indicators.

 • PRAM (Parameter RAM) and NVRAM (Non-Volatile RAM) store small amounts of system settings, such as screen resolution, startup disk preferences, speaker volume, and time zone information.